pjyi2147/cpp_coding_style/readme.md

 ## Line length

-Each line of text in the code should not exceed 80 characters including comments followed by the code.
+Each line of text in the code should not exceed 80 characters and preferably 70 characters including comments followed by the code.

 Exceptions:
 1. File directories